Contact a lawyer now

 What is Bifurcated Divorce?

 Divorce is probably the toughest period of any marriage.
 These days, the rate of separation has been on the increase.
 The process of separation can be extremely lengthy.
-There are several things that are involved with a divorce.
-For instance, a divorce may not be finalized unless property separation, child custody, alimony, and many other aspects are not decided.
+Several things are involved with a divorce.
+For instance, a divorce may not be finalized unless property separation, child custody, alimony, and many other aspects are decided.

 The best thing you can do in such a situation is to opt for a bifurcated divorce.
-This will allow you to remarry with the decision of the conclusion of the previous marriage.
-However, you must be aware of whether your state allows bifurcated-divorce or not.
+This will allow you to remarry after the conclusion of your previous marriage.
+However, you must be aware of whether your state allows bifurcated divorce or not.

 A common example of bifurcation can be found in criminal cases.
 A bifurcation in criminal cases can be seen in most scenarios.
 Here, the judgment on the guilt of the defendant comes first, and then the punishment is decided.